tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 In these terms, a `Lens` is a way to lift a value of type `p a a` to a value of type `p s s` for any [`Strong`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Strong) profunctor `p`.

 I would argue that this encoding is even less immediate to understand than Van Laarhoven's one, but, it turns out, it is even easier to compose!

-We are still dealing with simple functions, so we are still able to compose optics just with function composition.
+Since we are still dealing with simple functions, we are still able to compose optics just with function composition.

 It also becomes extremely easy to generalize this encoding to other types of optics.
 The type of optic is determined by the constraint we have on the `p` type variable.
 In the case of `Lens`, we have `Strong`, but if we use just `Profunctor`, we get [`Iso`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Iso.html#t:Iso); if we use `Choice`, we get [`Prism`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Prism.html#t:Prism).

 Now when we want to compose two optics of a different type, we just need to collect all the relevant constraints.
 For example, if we compose a `Lens`, which is constrained by `Strong p`, with a `Prism`, which is constrained by `Choice p`, we will get an optic constrained by `(Strong p, Choice p)`.

 In short, the profunctor encoding works extremely well with regard to compositionality, but it constrains us with an encoding that is not easy to understand.
 So the question now is: can we encode optics in another way, that is more expressive and easy to manipulate, possibly giving up a little bit of composability?

 ## Existential encoding